 The WHO further note that, under the approach outlined above for application of the precautionary principle, that there is no single recipe for taking precaution.
-What is considered an 'acceptable risk' or sufficient evidence to act is a function not only of the level of risk and the strength of evidence and uncertainty, but also the magnitude, reversibility and distribution of the risk; the availability of opportunities to prevent risk; the public's risk aversion; and society's culture and values.
+What is considered an 'acceptable risk' or sufficient evidence to act is a function not only of the level of risk and the strength of evidence and uncertainty, but also the magnitude, reversibility and distribution of the risk; the availability of opportunities to prevent risk; the public's risk aversion; and society's risk; the availability of opportunities to prevent risk; the public's risk aversion; and society's culture and values.
 Decisions made using this approach should be based on the best available evidence, in addition to informed judgement and common sense.
 Rigorous, high-quality science, which is explicit about its limitations and gaps, is critical in the application of precaution to the protection of health.